matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 Instead, the common case is wanting to define a group where some users are publicly visible as members, and others are not.
 This is what the current use cases require today.
-A simple way of achieving would be to create a subgroup for the private members - e.g. have +sensitive:matrix.org and +sensitive- private:matrix.org.
+A simple way of achieving would be to create a subgroup for the private members - e.g. have `+sensitive:matrix.org` and `+sensitive-private:matrix.org`.
 The membership of `+sensitive-private:matrix.org` is set up with `m.room.join_rules` to not to allow peeking; you have to be joined to see the members, and users who don't want to be seen by the public to be member of the group are added to the subgroup.

 XXX: is there a use case today for having a group where users are unaware of the other users' membership?  e.g. if I am a member of `+scandalous:matrix.org`